Preparing studentsfor the next level of education

 - A BBA shirt must be worn underneath any outerwear.

 - Boys may have their hair extent to the bottom of the collar or the top of a t-shirt.
 Hair may not extend past the opening of the ear.
-Hair should not extent into the eyes.
+Hair should be neat and groomed and should not impede student vision.
 Braided hair must be pulled back and secured with a band or similar device provided the hair does not extend below the collared shirt.
+The length restriction cannot be avoided by styling, grooming, or pinning the hair to avoid its natural length in appearance.
 All hair should be the natural color and remain undyed.

 - Girls may dye or color hair in traditional shades such as black, blonde, red, brunette, etc.